Collins on Nadler’s contempt vote: 'He wants to subpoena everything that moves'

 CONSTITUTIONAL LAW SCHOLAR: CONGRESS HEADING INTO 'WORLD OF HURT' WITH BARR CONTEMPT VOTE

-However, Nadler has refused to cancel the proposed vote prior to beginning any new negotiations, but also criticized what he deemed DOJ “brinkmanship.”
-He blamed the DOJ for stemming any negotiations in early May.
+However, Nadler has refused to cancel the proposed vote prior to beginning any new negotiations, and also criticized what he called DOJ “brinkmanship.”

-In a reactionary statement, Collins highlighted the DOJ's revelation that Nadler apparently signaled a willingness to work with the DOJ: “After racing to hold Attorney General Barr in contempt, Chairman Nadler finally seems ready to join the Justice Department at the negotiating table," he said.
+In response, Collins highlighted the DOJ's revelation that Nadler apparently signaled a willingness to work with the DOJ: “After racing to hold Attorney General Barr in contempt, Chairman Nadler finally seems ready to join the Justice Department at the negotiating table," he said.

 "When Judiciary Democrats wield subpoena power like a sword instead of a plow, their investigations bear little fruit.
 The House Intelligence Committee has shown us that working with the Justice Department in good faith yields documents.
 Abusing subpoena and contempt authority, however, has left the Judiciary Committee with little to show for its obsessively unreasonable demands."

-On Wednesday, Collins echoed those sentiments, accusing Nadler of not have a “legitimate legislative purpose” in which to base his vote: “A legitimate legislative purpose is not presidential harassment on an issue in which Mueller has spoken.
+On Wednesday, Collins repeated those sentiments, accusing Nadler of not have a “legitimate legislative purpose” in which to base his vote: “A legitimate legislative purpose is not presidential harassment on an issue in which Mueller has spoken.
 It is a purpose in which he just simply wants to get it out there to appear he’s trying to impeach.”

 ANALYSIS: BARR DETERMINED TO FIND TRUTH BEHIND ORIGINS OF RUSSIA PROBE -- AND DEMS ARE WORRIED

 “How can you have a contempt for making the Attorney General follow the law?
-This is nothing but a circus and the chairman…I’m not sure where he wants to go next except he’s feeding a base that is pushing him,” said.
+This is nothing but a circus and the chairman…I’m not sure where he wants to go next except he’s feeding a base that is pushing him,” he said.

 A vote of contempt against Barr would be historic, but not unprecedented.
-In 2012, the Republican-controlled House’s voted to hold former Attorney General Eric Holder in contempt for failing to comply with investigations into the Obama administration's failed gun-running sting operation, "Fast and Furious."
+In 2012, the Republican-controlled House voted to hold former Attorney General Eric Holder in contempt for failing to comply with investigations into the Obama administration's failed gun-running sting operation, "Fast and Furious."

 CLICK HERE TO GET THE FOX NEWS APP

-The resolution scheduled for a June 11 floor vote and would allow the Judiciary Committee to pursue civil action to seek enforcement of its subpoenas in federal court.
+The resolution is scheduled for a June 11 floor vote and would allow the Judiciary Committee to pursue civil action to seek enforcement of its subpoenas in federal court.

 “The chairman’s not negotiating.
-He’s coming back with the same tired talking points that he’s said before,” lamented Collins.
+He’s coming back with the same tired talking points that he’s said before,” Collins said.